ads-mirrors/auditing.testssl.sh/Readme.md

 testssl.sh is working on every Linux/BSD distribution out of the box.
 Latest by 2.9dev most of the limitations of disabled features from the openssl client are gone due to bash-socket-based checks.
-As a result you can also use e.g. LibreSSL or OpenSSL 1.1.1 or 3.x. testssl.sh also works on other unixoid systems out of the box, supposed they have `/bin/bash` >= version 3.2 and standard tools like sed and awk installed.
+As a result you can also use any LibreSSL or OpenSSL version 1.1.1 or 3.x. testssl.sh also works on other unixoid systems out of the box, supposed they have `/bin/bash` >= version 3.2 and standard tools like sed and awk installed.
 An implicit (silent) check for binaries is done when you start testssl.sh .
 System V needs probably